Zakhar-S1/sql-task-analysis/Task-4/task4.md

 ## Step-by-Step Reasoning

 Start with the relationship: countrylanguage.CountryCode = country.Code to link languages with countries.
 The next step is calculation of speakers: Population * Percentage / 100 gives real number of people speaking each language.
 Then apply weighted average -- instead of treating countries equally, weight by actual speaker population.
 After this add sophistication -- official languages might deserve higher weight since they're more representative.
 The next step is filtering for significance, only include languages with substantial speaker populations (1M+ speakers).
 And finally compare methods, that means showing side-by-side results to demonstrate why weighting matters.

+## Answer

+Weighted average based on the number of language speakers.